wspurgin/yolo-ironman/README.md

 What would Ironman be without Jarvis?
 Just an awesome, fully functioning, shiny web-crawler-to-beat-all-web-crawlers!
 True.
-However, sometimes you just need a to have a good crawl and don't want to bother with writing a script and dealing with this output or reading through that class's docs.
+However, sometimes you just need a to have a good crawl and don't want to bother with writing a script and dealing with *this* output or reading through *that* class' docs.
 We get it.
 Jarvis is a handy-dandy command line program for just having a crawl.
 It'll crawl http://lyle.smu.edu/~fmoore by default and print out some nice summary things for you.
 However you can give it all kinds of <a